sohailsajid79/DevOps-My-Path/Docker/flask-redis-guess-number-game/README.md

 ## Setup

-To run the application, you'll need Docker Desktop and Docker Compose installed.
+To run the application, you will need Docker Desktop and Docker Compose installed.

 ### Clone the Repository